CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 to a bucket in SD Connect.
 The data is encrypted with CSC public key only so that the backups can be used only in SD Desktop environment.
 The default backup directory is _/shared-data/auto-backup_ and taget bucket in SD Connect is sdd-backup-_vitual-machine-name_.

 Note that the server is not able to check if the given password was correct.
-If wrong password was given then backup requests will fail.
+If a wrong password was given then backup requests will fail.
 Thus it may be good to test the backup process once the server is running.

-## Users can do backups
+## Doing backups

 When the backup server is running, all users of the VM can use command _sd-backup_ to make a backup copy of the dataset to SD Connect.
 The syntax of the sd-backup command is: